 When I went shopping for a LED flashlight on eBay, I found a lot of confusing, false, exaggerated and incorrect information from sellers, many based in China.
-From my shopping experience and online research, I compiled some information into this LED Flashlight Guide to help navigate the confusing process of buying a LED flashlight.
+From my shopping experience and online research, I compiled some information into this LED Flashlight Guide to help navigate the confusing process of buying an energy-efficient LED flashlight.

 Brightness and Lumens Claims